 ‘Understanding behaviour as a communication and the link to mental health.’
 We hope that the information will help parents to understand why children and young people may be portraying certain behaviours and provide practical ways to support.
 The resources provided are around change.
 We are currently finding ourselves in strange times where a lot of change is occurring.
 Change can be a major contributing factor to challenging behaviour.
 The theme tackles the issue of change and aims to equip children with an understanding of different types of change, positive and negative, and common human responses to it.
 The theme seeks to develop children’s ability to understand and manage the feelings associated with change.
 It aims to develop knowledge, understanding and skills in three key social and emotional aspects of learning: motivation, social skills and managing feelings.

-As you’ll be aware this week is Mental Health Awareness Week, supported by the Mental Health Foundation who have chosen the theme of ‘Kindness’.
-Oldham's Mental Health team have based this week’s theme upon this, and also incorporated gratitude which I’m sure you will agree goes hand in hand with kindness, both to others and to ourselves.
+Oldham's Mental Health team have based resources on this theme theme, and also incorporated gratitude which I’m sure you will agree goes hand in hand with kindness, both to others and to ourselves.